-- Cilantro, chopped, for garnish (optional)
+- Chopped cilantro, for garnish

-- Shredded cheese, for topping (optional)
+- Shredded cheese for topping (optional)

-Heat the oil in a large sauce pan over medium heat, then add rice and cook, stirring frequently, until the rice begins to turn golden brown.
+- Heat the oil in a large sauce pan over medium heat, then add rice and cook, stirring frequently, until the rice begins to turn golden brown.

-Add the salt, garlic powder, and cumin and stir, cooking another minute.
+- Add the salt, garlic powder, and cumin and stir, cooking another minute.
 Add the onion and Anaheim pepper, stirring to combine and cooking for another 3-5 minutes, until the vegetables begin to soften.

-Stir in the tomato sauce or diced tomatoes and chicken broth, then bring to a boil.
+- Stir in the tomato sauce or diced tomatoes and chicken broth, then bring to a boil.
 Reduce heat to low, cover and simmer for 20 to 25 minutes, until all of the liquid has been absorbed.
 Fluff with a fork, then cover and allow to sit another 5 minutes before serving.